-The Port of Benton's primary activities are to develop locally grown businesses, recruit industrial and commercial companies, and maintain multi-modal transportation operations, including a barge terminal facility, two airports and its short-line railroad.
+The Port of Benton's primary activities are to develop locally grown businesses, recruit industrial and commercial companies, and oversee multi-modal transportation operations.
+This includes a barge terminal facility, two airports and a short-line railroad.

-The Port of Benton follows its Heritage Resource Management Plan when working and developing projects in order to ensure that it meets National Historic Preservation, Section 106 requirements.
+The Port of Benton follows its Heritage Resource Management Plan when working and developing projects in order to ensure that it meets the National Historic Preservation Act, Section 106 requirements.
 The Heritage Resource Management Plan covers all the Port's properties and is reviewed and amended as needed.

-Mission: Our mission is to promote economic development and multi-modal transportation within our region.
+Mission: To promote economic development and multi-modal transportation within our region.

 Vision: We aspire to be one of the premier inland port districts in the Northwest.
 We strive to form partnerships with other entities to complete projects that will bring business and development to this region.
-We would like to be recognized as an aggressive and progressive port district that other economic development entities strive to emulate.
+We would like to be recognized as an aggressive and progressive port district that other economic development entities endeavor to emulate.